 To decrease the VD in a circuit, you need to increase the size (cross section) of your conductors – this is done to lower the overall resistance of the cable length.
-Certainly, larger cable sizes increase cost, so it’s important to calculate VD and find the optimum voltage wires size that will reduce voltage drop to safe levels while remaining cost-effective.
+Certainly, larger copper or aluminum cable sizes increase cost, so it’s important to calculate VD and find the optimum voltage wires size that will reduce voltage drop to safe levels while remaining cost-effective.

 How do you calculate voltage drop?

 Voltage drop is the loss of voltage caused by the flow of current flow through a resistance.
 The greater the resistance the greater the VD To check the VD, use a voltmeter connected between the poinL where the VD is to be measured.
 In DC circuits and AC resistive circuits the total of all the voltage drops across series-connected loads should add up to the voltage applied to the circuit (Figure 1).

 Each load device must receive its rated voltage to operate properly.
 If not enough voltage is available, the device will not operate as it should.
 You should always be certain the voltage you are going to measure does not exceed the range of the voltmeter.
 This may be difficult if the voltage is unknown.
 If such is the case, you should always start with the highest range.
 Attempting to measure a voltage higher than the voltmeter can handle may cause damage to the voltmeter.
 At times you may be required to measure a voltage from a specific point in the circuit to ground or a common reference point (Figure 8-15).
 To do this, first connect the black common test probe of the voltmeter to the circuit ground or common.
 Then connect the red test probe to whatever point in the circuit you want to measure.

 To accurately calculate the VD for a given cable size, length, and current, you need to accurately know the resistance of the type of cable you’re using.
 However, AS3000 outlines a simplified method that can be used.